Storage and Email Transformation Project

 • General security concerns, which continue to change and grow

 OTDI is committed to providing all users with the best possible service.
-We understand these changes may feel disruptive, but they are necessary due to third-party email security updates and Microsoft's pricing changes for storage services.
+We understand these changes may feel disruptive, but they are necessary due to third-party email security updates and Microsoft's pricing changes for email and storage services.
 In summary, key dates for most users are as follows:

-• December 31, 2024 - email account forwarding ends
+• December 31, 2024 - automatic email account forwarding to all third-party email services ended

-New Email and Storage Limits
+New Outlook and OneDrive Storage Limits

 Current Students